chimu00/-NEW-BO4-Practice-Tool/README.md

     chals: Start the game on round 12, right before challenges first start.
 Once you are able to move, you are expected to interact with the book to get your first code.
     boss: Start the game in the boss fight.

-zm_mansion
+    birds: Start the game on round 7 in spawn.
+Clear a bit of the round before interacting with the orb poster and kronorium to spawn the first bird.
+Location of birds 2, 3 and 4 are outputted on the screen to the user to learn where the streaks point.
+If you would like this turned off, comment out the line with print_birds() and recompile.
+Future support will add this as a setting. zm_mansion

     full: silver part spawns hard patched as well as double and bonus as the first drops